moofarry/moofarry/README.md

 ```
 moofarry@github
 -------------------------
-💻 I am an Electronic Engineer with a MSc degree in computer science.
+💻 I am an Frontend developer <3
+🏞 I shared a photo that gives me peace of mind
-👨🏽‍💻 Currently developing in the frontend
+👨🏽‍💻 Currently a front development leader in Seguros Bolivar
-📚 I am an Electronic Engineer with a MSc degree in computer science.
-📝 I have a strong interest in Frontend  architecture.
 🔭 Working on Frontend developer with React and Angular
+📚 I am an Electronic Engineer with a MSc degree in computer science
+📝 I have a strong interest in Frontend Architecture
 🌟 Main languages: Javascript, Python
 🚩 Interested in mobile development.
 🎵 Love Indie, lofi, pop-rock and soft music